ogzacky75/SMART-GOAL-PLANNER/development/Phase-3/phase-3-project/README.md

 This is an interactive CLI application written using python and uses SQL for its database

-# How to create a new user
+# How to create a new user(learner or mentor)

 Inside the PHASE-3-PROJECT directory you:

-Run "python -m lib.cli create-user <username>" while inside the directory using your operating system's own cli
+Run "python -m lib.cli create-user <username> <role>" while inside the directory using your operating system's own cli

 # How to get your user account